meditationstuff/protocol_1/index.md

 New postscript:

 Meditation is not a solution as such.
-There is no "meditate now *then* do X."
+There is no "meditate now *then* do X." You're already always X-ing, and meditation is not separate from life and meditation isn't separable from life; it's not other than life, and it's not a thing.
+And meditation can be cool and interesting, but, generally speaking, it's not the point, and it has no fixed point, and it has no fixed goal because it undoes itself until only turning towards your life remains.

 Meditation won't directly solve your problems and it is not itself a solution as such to anything, but it can *help* you solve your problems, all things being equal[, until there's nothing left that could be considered meditation].